A November District Drive Through Slate Valley

 Kinders created wonderful apples!

-about 23 hours ago, Kelley Schultz
+8 days ago, Kelley Schultz

 Three young students are seated around a blue, kidney-shaped table in a classroom, engaged in a craft activity.
 In the foreground, a girl with blonde hair in a ponytail is wearing a pink shirt and working on a green apple-shaped paper cutout, with small white pom-poms nearby.
 Another girl, with long brown hair and a green plaid shirt, is on the right, picking small colorful pom-poms from a blue tray.
 A boy in a dark t-shirt is at the top of the table, looking up and away from his work, which includes a red apple cutout, a small cup of white pom-poms, and a plastic spoon.
 Craft supplies like crayons and paper are also on the table.